ES335-2024/ES335-2024-assignment-3-ml-dataninja/README.md

 Question 1 -

-This branch will be used for solving question 1 by Disha, Poornima, Preyum & Shataxi
+This branch will be used for solving question 1 by Prince & Sawan